SWittouck/benchmark-scarap/README.md

 1. Compress all proteomes: `gzip proteomes/*.fasta`.
 1. Give the script paraBench.py execution permission: `sudo chmod u+x paraBench.py`.

-Step 4: install all dependencies (see [Dependencies](#dependencies) section).
+Step 4: install all dependencies except Broccoli in a virtual environment and activate it:

+    conda env create -f environment.yml --prefix ./env conda activate ./env

+Step 5: manually install Broccoli:

+1. Download the tarball with the source code from GitHub and unpack.
+1. Create a script in `~/bin/` with the following code: `python3 <path-to-repo>/broccoli.py #@`

-Step 5: run the scripts in `src` in the order indicated by the file and folder name prefixes.
+Step 6: run the scripts in `src` in the order indicated by the file and folder name prefixes.

 ## Dependencies